Bridgefield Guest House

 Picture-postcard Bridgefield Guest House is the iconic landmark at the entrance to Margaret River town, her heritage being the oldest guest house on the Margaret.

 Near River walk trails and opposite Margaret River’s Rain Garden, Bridgefield is close to nature yet conveniently located within a few steps of everything in town.
-With inimitably ambient restaurant on site, café and bike hire virtually next door, and boutique brewery and distillery to stroll to, great options just present themselves.
+With two inimitably ambient restaurants on site, café and bike hire virtually next door, and boutique brewery and distillery to stroll to, great options just present themselves.

 The timeless appeal of Bridgefield’s traditional accommodations is seamlessly combined by tasteful renovations with modern comforts and conveniences.
-Each of her seven accommodations, in three buildings, has private bathroom facilities, reverse-cycle air-conditioning, electric blankets, bar refrigerator, and separate tea- and coffee-making facilities for those moments of contemplation.
+Each of her eight accommodations, in three buildings, has private bathroom facilities, reverse-cycle air-conditioning, electric blankets, bar refrigerator, and separate tea- and coffee-making facilities for those moments of contemplation.
 Complimentary wi-fi is available to send the modern day postcard home.

 The Champagne Room

 Atop the imposing Jarrah staircase, the Champagne Room has large queen bedroom with local, crafted hardwood furnishings; indulgent bathroom with spa bath, shower, toilet and vanity; and French doors opening to a balcony verandah in the branches of a Pussy Willow, beyond which the original Guest House and the Karri of the Rain Garden can be seen.
-Awaiting your arrival in the Champagne Room, with our compliments, is a bottle of sparkling wine, Margaret River of course.

 The Merlot Room